Timbo-Stillinger/Lab2-SWE-EnergyBalanceModel/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Timbo-Stillinger/Lab2-SWE-EnergyBalanceModel/HEAD)
 &uparrow;&uparrow;&uparrow;&uparrow;&uparrow;&uparrow;&uparrow;&uparrow;&uparrow;&uparrow;&uparrow;&uparrow;&uparrow;&uparrow;&uparrow;
-## click the binder icon above to begin
-This will open a window where a remote session will launch the tutorial
+click the binder icon above to begin.
+A remote python session will launch in your browser with the tutorial Be patient, sometimes it takes a while for the session to initalize the first few times.